Malicorne (band): Vercambre's departure

 Malicorne performed only five shows in 2016, all of them occurring in the provinces.
 Their last 2016 show on, 21 October 2016 in Ploërmel, Morbihan, was their 37th since the beginning of the Almanach Tour in early July 2012 but also their first show in Brittany since the one (almost three years previously) on 7 December 2013 in Tréguier, Côtes-d'Armor.

 Final show

 Malicorne performed their very last show on 12 August 2017 at the Festival du chant de marin in Paimpol, Brittany.
-Concomitantly, the new album project was definitely abandoned.
+Concomitantly, the new album project was cancelled as the band had de facto (definitevely) ceased to exist.

 Touring

 Once they had gained a reputation in France, Malicorne toured in French-speaking Canada.
-The album En Public (1979), recorded live in Montreal.
+The album En Public (1979) was recorded live in Montreal in December 1978.
 They toured over 800 venues in Europe, Canada and the United States.

 Members

 Sources:Légende: Deuxième Époque (1989) compilation album CD booklet.